arinal/dirscan/README.md

 entries if it does not exist anymore.

 ## Getting started
-Clone repository from github and make it as current directory
+Clone repository from github and make it as current directory.
 ```
 $ git clone https://github.com/arinal/dirscan.git && cd dirscan
 ```
-Run the test
+Run the test.
 ```
 $ ./activator test
 ```

-Run the project via buildscript
+Run the project via build script.
 ```
 $ ./activator run
 ```
-Some menu will be appeared in console, feel free playing around with it :)
+Some menu will be appeared in console, feel free playing around with it.

-Assemble an executable file
+Assemble an executable file.
 ```
 $ ./activator assemble
 ```
-Not only does this will create a jar file, but also will prepend it with shebang and shellscript to make it runnable without extra `java -jar`.
-Unfortunately, the file-size is 10MB plus.
-This is the so called über jar files because all the required dependencies are included within.
-In future commits, we will handle this size problem.
-The executable file is located in target/scala-2.11/dirscan
+Not only does this will create a jar file, but also will prepend it with shebang and shell script to make it runnable without extra `java -jar`.
+Unfortunately, the file-size is 10MB plus because all the required dependencies are included within.
+This is the so called über jar files.
+In future commits, maybe we will handle this size problem.
+The executable file is located in `target/scala-2.11/dirscan`.

-Copy the file to current directory
+Copy the file into current directory.
 ```
 $ cp target/scala-2.11/dirscan .
 ```

-Run via the appearing menu
+Run via the appearing menu.
 ```
 $ ./dirscan
 ```

-Or you can run it with an argument to bypass menu
+Or you can run it with an argument to bypass menu.
 ```
 $ ./dirscan new=test
 ```